 We've trained ourselves into associating getting dressed up with work or a change.
 For the next networking event you're planning on attending, dress up a bit and see if putting yourself into "work mode" will help.
 Not only will you not want to waste the time you've spent on yourself but it can be a nice confidence booster as well.

 4. Conversation Preparation.

 In Susan Cain’s Quiet: The Power of Introverts, she makes a strong point about talking point preparedness.
 She notes that introverts that are well prepared in conference situations have the advantage of coming off as calm and collected.
 If you're concerned about perception keep this little note in the back of your mind.

 Use the time before the event to consider questions – like you would an interview – and come equipped.
 Handy go-tos are "How did you get into your current position?" (rather than how did you get your specific job) and "What part of your job do you find most enjoyable?"

 1. Location, location, location.

-I've mentioned conferences and meetups, but if you want to network choose a situation which makes you feel most comfortable – network over coffee, phone or in person.
-For IRL networking events like conferences, it could even be a spot in the room.
+Conferences and meetups are common networking opportunities, but you can also choose a situation which makes you feel most comfortable – network over coffee, phone or in person.
+For in-person networking events like conferences, it could even be a spot in the room.

-I personally like to be in sight of the door so I don’t feel trapped but others may like to be in the front to be more attentive.
-Try to push yourself a little, but if sitting towards the back of the room helps you – do you!
+Some people like to be in sight of the door so they don’t feel trapped but others may like to be in the front to be more attentive.
+Try to push yourself a little, but if sitting towards the back of the room helps you, do that!